 Adding to the body of expertise at the SLAS conference, Takara Bio offers attendees expert guidance, technologies, and services for advancing their qPCR, stem cell, gene editing, and protein discovery research.
 Our instruments, such as the SmartChip Real‑Time PCR System, and our Cellartis, Guide-it, and Capturem product portfolios provide researchers with novel screening tools that bring unparalleled consistency to automation and screening efforts.

 We are excited to help you find the best solutions for your research at SLAS2020.
-In the meantime, we invite you to review the materials we presented at past SLAS meetings and reach out to our scientists with any questions or requests via the "talk to a scientist" link below.
+In the meantime, we invite you to review the materials we presented at past SLAS meetings and reach out to us with any questions or requests via the "speak with us" link below.

 SLAS 2019: talk and posters